Systems Theory & Audio Feedback

 | |

-While this breeding cycle dominates: (1) more rabbits tend to produce (2) more rabbit breeding, which tends to produce (3) more rabbits, and then (4) the cycle repeats.
+In this breeding cycle: (1) more rabbits tend to produce (2) more breeding, which tends to produce (3) more rabbits, and then (4) the cycle repeats.

 The fox-breeding cycle has precisely the same form as the rabbit-breeding cycle: